Fruits & veggies are less expensive than ‘junk foods’?

 WHAT WE KNOW

 Children eat 200 calories more per day than they did in the 1970s.
 Most children consume three (3) snacks per day which are often high-calorie, low-nutrient foods such as desserts and salty snacks.
-The increase in portion sizes of foods as well as sedentary lifestyles has contributed to the increase in incidents of overweightness and obesity in children.
+The increase in portion sizes of foods as well as sedentary lifestyles has contributed to the increase in incidents of children being overweight or obese.
 The taste and convenience of less healthy snacks are contributing factors to this epidemic.
 Most Americans do not consume the recommended amount of fruits and vegetables.
 One reason is the perception that fruits and vegetables are expensive compared to other snacks.
 Research has shown when you compare the price per average amount consumed of fruits and vegetables with less healthy foods, fruits and vegetables are typically less expensive.
 New analysis is demonstrating that replacing less healthy snack foods with fruits and vegetables can keep your budget on track while keeping your children healthy.

 HOW DO WE KNOW THIS?